Machine Learning For Dummies - Luca Massaron - E-Book

 Considering AI and Machine Learning Specifications

-Defining the Divide between Art and Engineering
+Defining the Divide Between Art, Science, and Engineering

 When working in a machine learning environment, you also have the problem of input data to consider.
 For example, the microphone found in one smartphone won’t produce precisely the same input data that a microphone in another smartphone will.
 The characteristics of the microphones differ, yet the result of interpreting the vocal commands provided by the user must remain the same.
 Likewise, environmental noise changes the input quality of the vocal command, and the smartphone can experience certain forms of electromagnetic interference.
 Clearly, the variables that a designer faces when creating a machine learning environment are both large and complex.